 About me and my therapy practice

-I believe that each young person has the ability to manage the issues they face and work with them to develop the resilience they need.
-The work we do is intended to help you deal with issues long-term, not just a short-term fix.
+We believe that each young person has the ability to manage the issues they face and work with them to develop the resilience they need.
+The work we do is intended to help clients deal with issues long-term, not just a short-term fix.